Nullness User Guide (draft)

 This takes a List<T>

-, which by definition does not contain null elements, and
+, which by definition does not contain null

-produces a List<@Nullable T>
+and produces a List<@Nullable T>

-, with null in place of every element that matched
+in place of every element that

-toRemove
+matched toRemove

 .
 The output is a List<@Nullable T>

-because it can contain null
+because it can contain

 elements, even if T

-itself can't be null.
+itself can't be null

 Some subtler details